Cauchy problem for integrable discrete equations on quad-graphs: Existence and uniqueness theorem

 We should clarify that when we consider the intersections of characteristics with a path we count only the internal edges of the characteristics.
 For example the intersection of a vertical characteristic with a staircase is one edge (but not two).

-We will prove this theorem by use of some transformations of quad-graphs, based on the notion of B\"acklund transformation (see Theorem \ref{th:QeqBT}).
-However, the existence of solution can be proved also by use of quite different idea of immersion of $\G$ into the multidimensional unit cube.

-\begin{Proof}[existence] Let the conditions of the part 1) of the Theorem are fulfilled.
-Let us construct an immersion of $\G$ into the $N$-dimensional unit cube, where $N$ is the length of $P$.
+\begin{Proof}[existence] Assume that the conditions of the part 1) of the Theorem are fulfilled.
+Let us construct an immersion of $\Gamma$ into the $N$-dimensional unit cube, where $N$ is the length of $P$.
 To do this, assign the shift operators $T_i$, $i=1,\dots,N$ to the edges of $P$.
 By definition, $T_i$ acts on $N$-dimensional vectors by formula $T_i(x)=x+e_i \pmod2$ where $e_i$ is the vector with 1 at $i$-th place and 0 at the others.

-After this, let us distribute these operators at all edges of $\G$, accordingly to the same rule as for the parameters $\a$, i.e.~one operator per strip.
-Obviously, this is possible in unique way due to the condition 1).
-Now, let us choose the first vertex $v_0$ of $P$ as the origin with coordinates $(0,\dots,0)$ and define the coordinates of any other vertex $v$ as the result of applying shift operators along any path $P_v$ from $v_0$ to $v.$ The result does not depend on the choice of $P_v$.
+Now distribute these operators at all edges of $\Gamma$ according to the same rule as for the parameters $\alpha$, i.e.~one operator per strip.
+Obviously this can be done in unique way due to the condition 1).
+Choose the first vertex $v_0$ of $P$ as the origin with coordinates $(0,\dots,0)$ and define the coordinates of any other vertex $v$ as the result of applying shift operators along any path $P_v$ from $v_0$ to $v$.
+The result does not depend on the choice of $P_v$.
 Indeed, any closed path has an even intersection index with any characteristic and therefore is equivalent to identity operator.

-So, we have found an immersion of $\G$ into $N$-dimensional unit cube, and each face of $\G$ now is just a 2-dimensional face in this cube.
+Thus we have found an immersion of $\Gamma$ into $N$-dimensional unit cube and each face of $\Gamma$ now is just a 2-dimensional face in this cube.
 Initial values are given on the path

 and allow to calculate the values in each vertex of the cube.
 (It is not difficult to explain how to obtain the values for the coordinate vectors $e_i$, and so on.)
-Of course, 3D consistency is necessary here in order to justify the correctness of the procedure.
-In this way, we have found some solution of the Cauchy problem. \end{Proof}
+Of course, 3D consistency is necessary here in order to justify this procedure.
+In this way we construct some nonsingular solution of the Cauchy problem. \end{Proof}